Best

 Edmonton Housing Market Report

-- Amongst Canada’s five largest population centers, Edmonton is the most affordable.
+• Among Canada's six largest population centers, Edmonton remains the most affordable.

 Edmonton Housing Market Overview